 Some Windows 10 users have been reporting that they occasionally receive a DPC_WATCHDOG_VIOLATION Blue Screen, with a Bug Check code of 0x00000133, when working on their computer.

-Apparently, this issue occurs because the iastor.sys driver, is not compatible with Windows 10.
+Apparently, this issue occurs because of the iastor.sys driver, is not compatible with Windows 10.
 Microsoft is aware of this problem and is currently investigating ways to solve this issue, by preventing the driver from being migrated when upgrading to Windows 10.

 DPC_WATCHDOG_VIOLATION Stop Error